Factbox: The hunt for the Paris attackers

-France, which with Belgium is striving to track down any living assailants and would-be assailants after the Nov.
-13 attacks on Paris, says that the suspected mastermind, Belgian Abdelhamid Abaaoud, was among those killed in a police assault north of Paris on Wednesday.
+France and Belgium are trying to track down any living assailants and would-be assailants after the Friday, Nov.
+13, attacks on Paris.

+French authorities say the suspected ringleader, Belgian Abdelhamid Abaaoud, was among those killed in a police assault in Saint Denis, north of Paris, on Wednesday.

 SUMMARY OF KEY EVENTS